 Call at least 2-3 relatives and friends to check in and share good news.

 Avoid gossip about anyone or spreading fake news.

 Don't isolate yourself.
 You can still call, text, video chat, and send good vibes through social media.
-Don't argue with anyone about their perspective on masks and vaccines.

 Try to donate your time, food and clothes to an organization you strongly support.

 Make a list of all the tasks you need to complete daily (laundry, meals, bills, work projects).

 Start every morning with deep breathing and healthy physical exercise.